wallacelw/Competitive-programming/Strings/SuffixArray-and-LCP.md

 *Numbers of Distinct Substrings:* (n*(n+1))/2 - lcp[i] {for all i}

 *Longest Repeated Substring:* biggest lcp[i].
 The position can be found in sa[i]

+*Find how many distinct substrings there are for each len in [1:n]*: Use delta encoding and the fact that lcp[i] counts the repeated substring between s.substr(sa[i]) and s.substr(sa[i+1]), which are the substrings corresponding to the commom prefix.

 *Find the k-th distinct substring:*
 ```cpp